 - 6. Transaction reports are designed to assist in the investigation of the theft of property.
 Therefore, additional reporting for Dealers includes unregulated property that is identifiable with markings indicating apparent ownership. - 7.
 Dealers must take either a photograph or still video of each person selling or loaning on an item of regulated property or make a copy of the acceptable identification presented by the seller.
-Dealers must also take either a photograph or still video of each item of regulated property being sold or loaned.
-All information on the copy must be legible and may be made by photostatic copying, computerized scanning or any other photographic, electronic, digital or other process that preserves and retains an image of the document, and which can be subsequently produced or reproduced for viewing of the image.
+Dealers must also take either a photograph or a still video of each regulated item listed in 8.03.020(M)(1)(a) through (d) (items including precious metals, gems, watches, jewelry, sterling silver, etc.).
+These photos are required only for new transactions and do not apply to repeated transactions from the same person of the exact same item.
+All information on the copy must be legible and may be made by photostatic copying, computerized scanning or any other photographic, electronic, digital or other process that preserves and retains an image-of the document, and which can be subsequently produced or reproduced for viewing of the image.
 If a photograph is taken, a print of the photograph must be referenced to the transaction report number.
 A video photograph (still) must be referenced by time and date and transaction report number to correspond to the regulated property accepted.
 Copied identification must be kept with the transaction report or shall be referenced to the transaction report number.
-The photograph or videotape or copied identification and item of regulated property must be kept by the Dealer for one year and must be provided to the Sheriff's Office upon request. - D. Dealers must mail or deliver to the Sheriff's Office at the close of each business day the original of all transaction reports describing articles received during that business day. - E. Dealers must retain at their business location a copy of all completed and voided transaction reports for a period of not less than one year from the date of acquisition.
+The photograph or videotape of copied identification and items of jewelry listed in 8.03.020(M)(1)(a) through (d) must be kept by the Dealer for one year and must be provided to the Sheriff's Office upon request. - D. Dealers must mail or deliver to the Sheriff's Office at the close of each business day the original of all transaction reports describing articles received during that business day. - E. Dealers must retain at their business location a copy of all completed and voided transaction reports for a period of not less than one year from the date of acquisition.
 Any unused transaction reports must be available for inspection by the Sheriff's Office.